 - Stir from time to time until meat is well braised.
 Add potatoes.

-- Add water when ever needed-don't let it burn out.
-When potatoes are ¾ cooked add the chopped tomatoes.
+- When potatoes are ¾ cooked add the chopped tomatoes.

-- When potatoes are cooked, stir and add coriander
+- When potatoes are completely soft, stir and add coriander

 - Serve with salad